radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 To delete a schema file:

-1. In the Control Panel, navigate to SETUP > Data Catalog > Data Sources.
+1. In the Control Panel, navigate to Setup > Data Catalog > Data Sources.

 2. Select a data source.